-Notice that in the whole considered region of energies N$^3$LO perturbative QCD corrections are {\bf larger} than the NNLO ones.
+Notice that in the whole considered region of energies considered the N$^3$LO perturbative QCD corrections are larger than the NNLO ones.
 This happens due to the manifestation of the following pattern in general {\bf not asymptotic in the Minkowskain region} fixed order perturbative QCD expression for R(s) :

-Here the {\bf underlined} coefficients are the outcomes of the {\bf evaluated directly in the Euclidian region in the $\rm{\overline{MS}}$-scheme } contributions of the concrete sets of multiloop Feynman diagrams and the additional terms with {\bf double lines} are the contributions of the terms from Eqs.(17) , which appear due to the {\bf analytical continuation from the Euclidian to the Minkowski region}.
-They are modifying the possibly {\bf asymptotic n! growth} of the related coefficients of the $\rm{\overline{MS}}$ -scheme fixed order perturbative QCD expansions in the Euclidian region.
+Here the underlined coefficients are the values of the directly in the Euclidean region $\rm{\overline{MS}}$-scheme terms, which result from the evaluation of the concrete sets of multiloop Feynman diagrams, and the additional terms with double lines are the contributions of the terms shown in Eqs.(17) , which appear due to the analytical continuation from the Euclidean to the Minkowski region.
+They are modifying the possibly {\bf asymptotic n! growth} of the related $\rm{\overline{MS}}$ -scheme coefficients of fixed order perturbative QCD expansions in the Euclidean region.

-These contributions are responsible for the change of the structure of the perturbative QCD expansion from {\bf sign constant asimptotic one } in the Eucledian region to the {\bf non-regular in sighn } series, which in case of choosing as the reference expressions $\Lambda_{\rm{\overline{MS}}}^{(3)}=428$ MeV and thus $\alpha_s(m_{\tau})$= 0.365 from the presented in Table 5 results lead to the following numerical behaviour of the considered in Eq.(29) perturbative QCD approximation:
+These additional contributions are responsible for the change of the structure of the perturbative QCD expansion from sign constant asymptotic series in the Euclidean region to the non-regular in sign power expansion, which in case of choosing as the value of $\Lambda_{\rm{\overline{MS}}}^{(3)}=420$ MeV and thus $\alpha_s(m_{\tau})$= 0.361 from the presented in Table \ref{Tab:Results4} results lead to the following numerical behaviour of the considered in Eq.(29) perturbative QCD approximation: